Esri/solution.js/README.md

 * publishing doc
   * `npm run docs:build` builds the documentation ___(note that this script creates a `docs` folder, deleting any existing one)___
   * `npm run docs:deploy` pushes the documentation to the repository's gh-pages
-  * `npm run docs:srihash` generates the srihashes.
-Learn more about SRI Hash at https://www.srihash.org/

 * publishing code
   * `npm run publish` to publish the repo to GitHub & npm as the latest version
   * `npm run publish:next` to publish the repo to GitHub & npm as the next version

 Both publishing commands support an optional command-line argument to specify the version number to use; if omitted, one is prompted for the version number.
 The argument can either be a version value such as "5.8.8" or one of these strings for an automatic version bump: major | minor | patch | premajor | preminor | prepatch | prerelease.